 It is important to address moisture problems, not only to resist carpenter ants, but also for the well being of your home.
-Moisture attracts a wide range of pests and can also rot the wood of your home.
+Moisture attracts a wide range of pests, including mosquitoes and ticks and can also rot the wood of your home.

 4. Stacking wood near the home.

 Carpenter ants are attracted to firewood.
 If you stack wood against your home, you can expect trouble from these wood-damaging insects.
 But firewood isn't the only wood that can attract carpenter ants!
 They can be drawn in by wood borders around a flower bed, wood structures used to hold plants and flowers, stacked construction materials, exterior steps, deteriorating wooden fencing, decks, and other wooden structures.
 They prefer soft, rotting wood but they can also attack the untreated wood of a structure.

 5. Leaving entry points.